The short answer to this question is "YES." However, one should keep in mind a range of factors.

-Creating an informal custody arrangement can also open up a different can of worms.
-The new agreement might be mutually beneficial at first, but things can quickly take a turn for the worse if one parent starts to overstep their boundaries.
-They may start asking for favors here and there – “Can I have Tommy for an extra weekend?” – and at first you may comply, but without structure, the old saying “Give someone an inch and they’ll take a mile” might start to ring true.
+- The new agreement might be mutually beneficial at first, but things can quickly take a turn for the worse if one parent starts to overstep their boundaries: They may start asking for favors here and there – “Can I have Tommy for an extra weekend?” – and at first you may comply, but without structure, the old saying “Give someone an inch and they’ll take a mile” might start to ring true.

 Modifying Your Custody Agreement Through the Court

 The only way to ensure that your rights are protected is to modify your custody agreement through the courts.
 In order to do so, you will need to file a petition citing that a significant change in circumstances has taken place.